osompress/simple-social-icons/readme.txt

 === Plugin Name ===
 Contributors: nathanrice, studiopress
-Tags: social media, social networking, social profiles Requires at least: 3.3
+Tags: social media, social networking, social profiles Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 0.9.5
+Stable tag: 1.0.0

-This plugin/widget allows you to insert social icons in any widget area.
+This plugin allows you to insert social icons in any widget area.

 == Description ==